Make Your Next Trip Extraordinary

 Downtime

-Take in all the lovely scenery (including close-up views of Denali) from a GoldStar dome car on the Alaska Railroad Denali Star route between Denali National Park and Anchorage—an eight-hour train ride.
+Take in all the lovely scenery (including close-up views of Denali) from a GoldStar dome car on the Alaska Railroad Denali Star route between Denali National Park and Anchorage—an eight-hour ride.
 These luxury two-level cars have great views from up top (and an outdoor viewing platform if you want some fresh air), and a full-service dining room below.
 Makes for a lovely day of relaxation.

 Contact Judith